gigachad0366/BAU-auto-rating/README.md

 ### How to get the JSESSIONID cookie ?
 After logging in, open the developer panel (F12) and navigate to storage, copy the value for the JSESSIONID key.

+### How to rate each course alone ?
+On the website, navigate to the course you want, then run the script for one course with the stars you want, complete the captcha and so on.
+You can not choose the stars for each question alone (then why use this).